 Some organisations have very simple sales processes but others will have longer and more complex sales cycles.
 In my experience some implementations of Dynamics 365 will use all of the entities involved in the sales cycles but it may circumstances it will be common that only a limited set are used.

-It is a common customization to “tweak” the sales process and additionally add workflows to automate routine tasks.
+It is a common customization to “tweak” the sales process and add custom workflows to automate routine tasks.
 (Like sending a thankyou email for new orders to the customer.)

 Conceptually we can assume that a lead will progress to an opportunity.
 Then this might spawn a cycle of creation of transactional items.
 (Meaning quote, order then invoice.)
 Additionally qualification of a lead will involve associating the opportunity to an existing account and contact or creation of new records.